hellohaptik/docs_haptik/docs/gbm/index.md

 Once the agent is verified for a brand, you can start the development of the IVA using Haptik's Conversation Studio.
 When the agent is launched, Business Messages does a quick round of check for all required approvals.
 After the requirements are met, the agent becomes available for the users within a few hours.
 To know more about launching the agent, click [**here**](https://developers.google.com/business-communications/business-messages/guides/deploy/launch?method=console#launch-agent)

+To know in detail about setting up the Google Business Messages, click [**here**](https://developers.google.com/business-communications/business-messages/guides).

 Once the Google Business Messages is set up, we will now see the implementation of IVA on Haptik's Conversation Studio.